strichliste/homepage/content/install.md

 #### Import strichliste 1 database

-To import your old strichliste 1 database, copy your `database.sqlite` file, copy it to the strichliste2 directory and run:
+To import your old strichliste 1 database, copy the `database.sqlite`-file to the strichliste2 directory and run:

 `php bin/console app:import database.sqlite`